Pompeii or Herculaneum – Which Archaeological site should you visit?

 In 79 AD Mount Vesuvius erupted, taking the lives of nearly 20,000 people while burring the Roman cities of Pompeii and Herculaneum beneath 20 feet of volcanic ash and pumice.

-I highly recommend visiting both Pompeii and Herculaneum since each one offers a unique experience, however, if your short on time and unable to visit both, I hope this guide will help you choose the archaeology site best suited for your trip.
+I highly recommend visiting both Pompeii and Herculaneum since each one offers a unique experience, but if you’re short on time and unable to visit both, this guide will help you choose the archaeology site best suited for your trip.

 MAIN DIFFERENCES: